Last Updated on Nov 7, 2024 by Aishika Banerjee

 Marketing Fees

-Marketing fees, often referred to as 12b-1 fees in the context of mutual funds, are used to cover the costs of promoting and distributing the ETF.
+Marketing fees, often referred to as 12b-1 fees in the context of mutual funds, are used to cover the costs of promoting and distributing both the mutual funds and ETFs.
 While not all ETFs charge these fees, they are included in the overall expense ratio for those that do.
 These fees are indirectly paid by the investors, as they are deducted from the fund’s assets.

 Additional Costs